qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 The Layout Panel
 -----------------

-In the :guilabel:`Layout` panel, you can define the global settings of the current composition.
+In the :guilabel:`Layout` panel, you can define the global settings of your print layout.

 .. _figure_composition: